 The key difference between Krebs and Calvin cycle is that Krebs cycle is a part of aerobic respiration process which produces ATP while Calvin cycle is a part of photosynthesis which produces foods by consuming ATP.

 Biochemical pathways are extremely important processes to maintain the life on Earth.
-The Krebs and Calvin cycles are two very important biochemical pathways occurring inside organelles of cells.
-Both these processes are cyclic, but there are many differences between Krebs and Calvin cycles.
-The places that these processes take place, and the consumption or production of energy are different from each other.
-This article includes additional differences between Krebs and Calvin cycles those would be interesting to follow.
+Krebs and Calvin cycles are two very important biochemical pathways occurring inside the organelles of cells.
+Both these processes are cyclic, but there are many differences between them.
+The places that these processes take place and the consumption or production of energy are different from each other.

 What is Krebs Cycle?

 Krebs cycle is simply a part of the aerobic respiration process that takes place in cells.
 Production of carbon dioxide and ATP (adenosine triphosphate) with some other by-products occurs during the whole process of cellular respiration and Krebs cycle is an important part of that.
 Organisms store energy in the form of ATP.
 The process is known by many different names such as Citric acid cycle, Tricarboxylic acid cycle, or Krebs cycle.
 But all these names refer to one process.
 Since most types of organisms are aerobic (plants, animals, microorganisms), the Krebs cycle takes place in all these aerobic organisms.